GAHT Plotter

 Sierra-Ramirez JA, et al. Pharmacokinetics and pharmacodynamics of a contraceptive formulation containing medroxyprogesterone acetate and estradiol cypionate after subcutaneous and intramuscular administration.
 Contraception.
 2011;84(6):565-570.

-After 5 mg estradiol cypionate given subcutaneously, serum estradiol Cmax was 1.31 nmol/L, Tmax was 2.32 days, and AUC was 14.57 day*nmol/L. The study also reported similar main PK parameters after intramuscular and subcutaneous dosing.
+Combined medroxyprogesterone acetate plus estradiol cypionate contraceptive study.
+After 5 mg estradiol cypionate given subcutaneously, serum estradiol Cmax was 1.31 nmol/L, Tmax was 2.32 days, and AUC was 14.57 day*nmol/L; the study also reported similar main PK parameters after intramuscular and subcutaneous dosing.
+The app uses this only as formulation and route-feasibility context, not as a primary calibration source for contemporary oil-depot GAHT EC.

 Open source